Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IO/Path.md

 ### GetApplicationDataDirectory()

 Gets the application data directory for the company and product as defined the the assembly information of the entry assembly.
-    If the entry assembly is ```null```, this method will fall back to the calling assembly to retrieve the information.
-    If the folder does not exist, the folder is automatically created by this method.

-    This method returns a value like [application data]\[company]\[product name].
+If the entry assembly is`null` , this method will fall back to the calling assembly to retrieve the information.
+If the folder does not exist, the folder is automatically created by this method.This method returns a value like [application data]\[company]\[product name].

 #### Returns